HIV and AIDS

 Needlestick Exposure Protocol

-Following a needlestick or mucocutaneous exposure to HIV+ blood: (1) Wash site immediately with soap and water; (2) Report to occupational health immediately; (3) Draw blood from source patient if possible; (4) Start post-exposure prophylaxis (PEP) within 72 hours — delay reduces effectiveness; (5) Continue PEP for 28 days.
+Following a needlestick or mucocutaneous exposure to HIV+ blood: (1) Wash site immediately with soap and water; (2) Report to occupational health immediately; (3) Obtain exposure-related baseline/partner testing per protocol if possible; (4) Start post-exposure prophylaxis (PEP) within 72 hours — delay reduces effectiveness; (5) Continue PEP for 28 days.

 Pharmacology